thedersen/backbone.validation/README.md

 * `isValid` returns `undefined` when no validatation has occured and the model has validation
 * When specifying multiple validators for one attribute, all can have it's own error message (thanks to [GarethElms](https://github.com/GarethElms))
+* method validator and named method validator can be combined with other built-in validators

 ### v0.3.1